jarun/bcal/README.md

 ## Features

-- convert to IEC and SI standards
+- convert to IEC/SI standard data storage units
 - show the address in bytes
 - show address as LBA:OFFSET
 - convert CHS to LBA and *vice versa*
 - show binary, decimal and hex representation of a number
-- support custom sector size, max heads/cylinder and max sectors/track
+- custom sector size, max heads/cylinder and max sectors/track
 - minimal dependencies

 ## Installation